 This Greek Lemon Chicken and Potatoes dish are known to every Greek and it’s another comfort food we all grew up with.
 Tender chicken with a rich lemony sauce and bread to soak it all up, this was heaven.
 It is also easy to make.
 It is my mom’s very first dish she made once she got married and without a recipe.
-An inexperienced cook at the time, this was a foolproof recipe which my dad and our guests loved.
+An inexperienced cook at the time, this was a foolproof recipe that my dad and our guests loved.

 Table of Contents